Axnjr/SEM7/RealTimeBDA.md

 often referred to as `Levenshtein Distance`, measures how many single-character edits `(insertions, deletions, or substitutions)` are needed to change one string into another.
 It's vital for applications like spell checking, DNA sequencing, and natural language processing.

 # 2. The CURE (Clustering Using Representatives) algorithm:
+is a clustering method `optimized for large datasets` and `robust against outliers`.
+It improves on traditional hierarchical clustering by supporting `clusters of various shapes and sizes` and `reducing computational complexity`.
+CURE finds a `middle ground` between `centroid-based` and `all-points extremes`, using `representative points rather than a single centroid`, which helps manage clusters efficiently and handle outliers.

     - is a clustering method designed to handle large datasets and outliers.
     - It is an improvement over traditional hierarchical clustering methods and works well with clusters of arbitrary shapes and sizes.
     - CURE reduces the time complexity of hierarchical clustering while being robust to outliers.
     - It is a hierarchical based clustering technique, that adopts a middle ground between the centroid based and the all-point extremes.
     - Hierarchical clustering is a type of clustering, that starts with a single point cluster, and moves to merge with another cluster, until the desired number of clusters are formed.
     - It is used for identifying the spherical and non-spherical clusters.
     - It is useful for discovering groups and identifying interesting distributions in the underlying data.
     - Instead of using one point centroid, as in most of data mining algorithms,
     - CURE uses a set of well-defined representative points, for efficiently handling the clusters and eliminating the outliers.

 ### Here are the six steps involved in the CURE algorithm: